Alexandrina Cantacuzino: CNFR creation and SONFR presidency

 After the creation of Greater Romania, SONFR negotiated its collaboration with the secular wing of the women's movement.
-Cantacuzino herself became a member of the nation-wide Association for the Civil and Political Emancipation of Romanian Women (AECPFR), and unsuccessfully tried to absorb the smaller League for Women's Rights and Duties (LDDF) into SONFR.
+Cantacuzino herself became a member of the nationwide Association for the Civil and Political Emancipation of Romanian Women (AECPFR), and unsuccessfully tried to absorb the smaller League for Women's Rights and Duties (LDDF) into SONFR.
 In June 1919, she was also elected honorary president of the female section within the "Cross Brotherhood", founded by right-wing nationalist Amos Frâncu at Cluj.
-In 1921, aiming to create an all-Romanian feminist representative body, she was made Vice President of the newly formed National Council of Romanian Women, CNFR; the President was Calypso Botez, of SONFR fame.
+In 1921, aiming to create an all-Romanian feminist representative body, she was made Vice President of the newly formed National Council of Romanian Women, CNFR; the president was Calypso Botez, of SONFR fame.
 Around 1923, she was one of the conservative proponents of women's suffrage, criticizing the postwar constitution for failing to enact it.

 During those years, Cantacuzino worked as a permanent lecturer for Casele Naționale association.
-She took up similar activities at SONFR, where she lectured about the Orthodox and nationalist ethos, attracting into Society ranks many female members of the middle classes, as well as new arrivals from the province of Bessarabia: Elena Alistar and Iulia Siminel-Dicescu.
+She took up similar activities at SONFR, where she lectured about the Orthodox and nationalist ethos, attracting into society ranks many female members of the middle classes, as well as new arrivals from the province of Bessarabia: Elena Alistar and Iulia Siminel-Dicescu.

 It was Cantacuzino's stated goal that the "new world" of the interwar period signified the end of "doll-like women", of "women as eternal children", of "women as objects of pleasure"; a woman's new "gospel" was to be written among "morality in public life".
 While advocating the emergence of a "mother-citizen" generation, she deplored the rapid urbanization of the age, claiming that village children were abandoning "the great reservoir of family life" so as to "quickly become Mr. and Mrs. this-and-that".
 In contrast with the AECPFR, Cantacuzino and the CNFR represented a "national reformist" side of the feminist current.
 As Cheșchebec notes, such women intellectuals "aimed to appease fears of the destructive potential of feminist 'individualism', offering the 'acceptable' and 'nationally authentic' face of Romanian feminism."
 Their publicity efforts were fruitless, since: "despite ideological differences, all feminists aimed to alter the traditional family order.
 This common feature blurred the differences between various strands of feminism."